10.2 Targets and Occupancy

 • A target is a person, property, activity, or infrastructure that could be affected by tree failure.

-• Target management can be a mitigation option when changing the tree is not the only practical response.
+• Target management — moving, restricting, or shielding the target — is a legitimate mitigation when changing the tree is impractical.

-• The arborist should document target assumptions because site use can change after the assessment.
+• Document target assumptions, because site use can change after the assessment and stale assumptions invalidate the rating.

 Finding What Could Be Struck

 A target is anything of value that could be struck if a tree or tree part fails.
 Targets include people, homes, vehicles, roads, trails, benches, playgrounds, utilities, fences, signs, outdoor dining, and work zones.
-In exam scenarios, target analysis often changes the best answer.
-The visible defect may be the same, but the risk concern changes when the target changes.
+In exam scenarios, target analysis frequently changes the best answer: the visible defect may be identical, but the risk concern shifts when the target shifts.

-Occupancy is the pattern of target presence.
-A sidewalk outside a school at dismissal has higher occupancy than a remote trail used once a month.
-A parking lot may be full during business hours and empty at night.
-A patio may be seasonal.
-The arborist should ask how the area is used, when it is used, and whether use could change after the report.
+Higher occupancy raises the likelihood of impact in Matrix 1 and can raise the consequences in Matrix 2.
+A sidewalk outside a school at dismissal has frequent-to-constant occupancy; a remote trail used once a month is rare.
+A patio may be seasonal; a parking lot may be full by day and empty at night.
+Always ask how the area is used, when, and whether use could change.

-The arborist must also avoid assuming an area is unused without evidence.
-A vacant lot may be crossed by children walking to school.
-A quiet courtyard may host events.
-A maintenance road may have daily workers.
-Good target analysis asks the owner, observes site cues, and documents assumptions.
+Avoid assuming an area is unused without evidence.
+A vacant lot may be a children's shortcut to school; a quiet courtyard may host events; a maintenance road may carry daily workers.
+Good target analysis asks the owner, reads site cues such as worn paths, and records assumptions.

 Target Analysis Questions